aragon/aragon-example-application/README.md

 })
 ```

-Finally, to showcase `call`s, we also get the value from the contract when the module is first loaded using the `call` method.
+Finally, to showcase `call`s, we also get the value from the contract when the application is first loaded using the `call` method.

 ```js
 app.call('value')